John Seeberg

 Recommended with Reservations

-Life’s Abundance dry cat food receives the Cat Food Advisor rating, 3.5 stars
+Life’s Abundance dry product range is made of two recipes which all receive the Cat Food Advisor rating, 3.5 stars.

 These recipes have been formulated to cater for all life stages and offer good protein levels, so are generally considered a good diet option.